Jake Fraley Player Props: Reds vs. Rockies

-On Tuesday, Jake Fraley (.556 slugging percentage in past 10 games, including three home runs) and the Cincinnati Reds play the Colorado Rockies, whose starting pitcher will be Noah Davis.
-First pitch is at 7:10 PM ET.
+On Wednesday, Jake Fraley (hitting .324 in his past 10 games) and the Cincinnati Reds face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 12:35 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Rockies.
+In his most recent game, he went 1-for-3 with a double and an RBI against the Rockies.

 Jake Fraley Game Info & Props vs. the Rockies